Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 - <span class="badge bg-warning">Warning</span> Form text examples have been modified to add some precisions; form text should be explicitly associated with the form control it relates to using the `aria-labelledby` (for mandatory information such as data format) or `aria-describedby` (for complementary information) attribute.
 Please apply this modification in your websites if needed.

-- `.form-control-color` component has been redesigned according to UI Kit v5.

 ### Helpers and utilities

 - <span class="badge bg-success">New</span> `.border-{color}-subtle`.